 Day 7.
 Full-day Montenegro experience

 After breakfast, we’ll leave Croatia behind us and ride towards the stunning Bay of Kotor, the longest and deepest fjord in Southern Europe.
-Our first stop will be the charming coastal town of Perast, one of the most beautiful towns on the Adriatic Sea, with only 300 residents.
+Our first stop will be the charming coastal town of Perast, one of the most beautiful towns on the Adriatic Sea, with a population of only 300 residents.
 We will walk along the Perast promenade and admire the beautiful baroque palaces of noble families.

-Following, we will take a short boat ride to the 15th century “Our Lady of the Rocks” Church perched on an islet in the bay.
+Following, we will take a short boat ride to the 15th-century “Our Lady of the Rocks” Church, perched on an islet in the bay.
 Once there, we will visit the Roman Catholic Church, which has an interesting interior.

 Later on, we will proceed to Bosnia and Herzegovina.
 We’ll end the day in Trebinje, a charming and picturesque little town on the banks of the Trebišnjica River, with a laid-back atmosphere and an interesting mix of Mediterranean, Central European, and Ottoman influences.
-You can use the evening to stroll around small streets or have a nice dinner.
+You can use the evening to stroll around the small streets or have a nice dinner.

 Overnight: Trebinje